bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 ## 1.6 Purpose

-The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving [the Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) with the open global community.
+The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving [The Mines Digital Services(MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) with the open global community.
 The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MMO in a trusted manner.

 ## 1.7 Scope

-[The Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) is a participant in an open ecosystem and the focus of this framework is to describe the process MMO uses for digital exchanges on Indy networks.
+[The Mines Digital Services(MDS)](https://digital.gov.bc.ca/learning/case-studies/monitoring-mining-operations-in-bc/) is a participant in an open ecosystem and the focus of this framework is to describe the process MMO uses for digital exchanges on Indy networks.

 ## 1.8 Objectives